fauzan-ahmed/RNA_Seq_HTCondor/README.md

 `concatenate.sub -> fastp.sub -> multiqc.sub -> fastp.sub (optional) -> reference_build.sub (if reference genome does not exist) -> star.sub -> featureCounts.sub -> DESeq2.sub`

+DESeq2 and Over-represenation analysis can be conducted locally on RStudio if preferred.
+Furthermore, https://www.gsea-msigdb.org/gsea/msigdb, https://geneontology.org can also be used for pathway analysis.

 You can refer to https://chtc.cs.wisc.edu/uw-research-computing/htcondor-quick-ref for more detailed instructions.